BlueBrain/dir-content-diff/README.md

 dir_content_diff.compare_trees("reference_dir", "compared_dir")
 ```

-This code will return an empty dictionnary because no difference was detected.
+This code will return an empty dictionary because no difference was detected.

 If ``reference_dir/file_1.c`` is the following JSON-like file: